Preparation for law study

-- an applicant’s academic achievement and potential, as shown by his/her LSAT score and Grade Point Average;
+- an applicant’s academic achievement and potential, as shown by their LSAT score and Grade Point Average;

 - an applicant’s demonstrated capacity to overcome or persevere against:

-- socioeconomic disadvantage, whether the applicant would be the first generation of his/her family to attend or graduate from college or professional program and whether he/she was employed or raising a family while attending school; or
+- socioeconomic disadvantage, whether the applicant would be the first generation of their family to attend or graduate from college or professional program and whether they were employed or raising a family while attending school; or

 - substantial obstacles such as family or personal adversity, attendance at an under-performing school (elementary, middle or high school), and prejudice or discrimination;

-- any special circumstances suggesting that the applicant’s LSAT score or academic record doesn't accurately reflect his/her current academic potential, such as the age of the applicant’s GPA; a marked improvement in grades shown in the later years of college; or other special circumstances the candidate conveys in his or he personal statement or elsewhere in the application; and
+- any special circumstances suggesting that the applicant’s LSAT score or academic record doesn't accurately reflect their current academic potential, such as the age of the applicant’s GPA; a marked improvement in grades shown in the later years of college; or other special circumstances the candidate conveys in his or he personal statement or elsewhere in the application; and

 - other factors that foster a diverse and engaged law school environment, such as geographic residence (including in the city of Detroit), work and volunteer experience, leadership qualities, commitment to community and public service, communication skills, multilingual proficiency, and experience of life in a foreign country or on a Native American tribal reservation.

 The Law School does not defer admissions except for persons called to military service.
 Any admittee who withdraws from the class must submit a new application and fee for the next year for which he or she seeks admission.

 The first-year day program curriculum is mandatory, but, under special circumstances including child-care responsibilities, significant health care concerns, or as part of an ADA accommodation; students may be permitted to take a slightly reduced course load.
-The applicant must submit a written request to the assistant dean of admissions prior to registration setting forth the personal circumstance justifying the request for admission as a reduced load student.
+The applicant must submit a written request to the Assistant Dean of Admissions prior to registration setting forth the personal circumstance justifying the request for admission as a reduced load student.
+Such written requests will be evaluated on a case-by-case basis.

 Application procedures (J.D. applicants)